pauldevelopmentfr/light-framework/README.md

 	    ['ContactController', 'indexAction']
 	);
 *If you want to create a POST route, you have to use the same process and replace **Route::get** by **Route::post***

+## Edit application
+Please don't touch the core part of the application located in **app/core/** and only use the **app/local/** to create your content if you don't know how to edit the core properly.

+## Contribuate
+I would love to receive contributions because the code is obviously not perfect and not finish, everything is good to take!
+The only rule is to respect the will of the "Light Framework": less is more!